Guideline 12.2 – Paediatric Advanced Life Support (PALS)

 Initial appropriate sizes of devices may be estimated by placing the airways concave surface down along the face and using the following guidance:

-- Oropharyngeal airway size is measured as the approximate distance from the centre of the mouth to the angle of the mandible (jaw) (Figure 5).
+- OPA size is measured as the approximate distance from the centre of the mouth to the angle of the mandible (jaw) (Figure 5).

-- Nasopharyngeal airway size is measured as the approximate distance from the tip of the nose to the tragus of the ear (Figure 6).
+- NPA size is measured as the approximate distance from the tip of the nose to the tragus of the ear (Figure 6).

-The diameter of a nasopharyngeal airway should approximate that of an endotracheal tube suitable for the child’s age.
+The diameter of a NPA should approximate that of an ETT suitable for the child’s age.

-[Images courtesy of Children’s Health Queensland, licensed under CC BY]
+[Image courtesy of Children’s Health Queensland, licensed under CC BY-NC 4.0]

-[Images courtesy of Children’s Health Queensland, licensed under CC BY]
+[Image courtesy of Children’s Health Queensland, licensed under CC BY-NC 4.0]

 Facemasks